Why Healthcare Advocacy Is Important

 Organizational Skills

 Advocates must coordinate the many moving parts of each case they handle.
 This requires staying organized and managing their time well.
-It also involves paying close attention to details, so they can catch errors in medical bills and insurance claims, and keep track of their clients’ various conditions, medications, and doctors.
+It also involves paying close attention to details so they can catch errors in medical bills and insurance claims and keep track of their clients’ various conditions, medications, and doctors.

 Research and Problem-Solving Skills

 To address their clients’ needs, advocates often need to conduct research to get answers to questions, locate key information, and identify the right steps to take.
-Whether trying to help clients find medical coverage or dispute claim denials, patient advocates must think analytically and successfully gather the right information.
+Whether trying to help clients find medical coverage or dispute claim denials, healthcare advocates must think analytically and successfully gather the right information.

 Specialized Skills